ProjectIgnis/Distribution/README.md

 * Added shortcut for in game fullscreen toggle [F11]

 * Added shortcut for in game acess to the additional settings [CTRL + O]

-* Updated music and sounds options:
-	* added "chants" support.
-	* more details available in the txt file in the "sounds" folder.
-	* music and sound volume controls separated

 * Updated skins handling.
 	* 10 sample skins and a template are provided.